 Hello!
-It’s Stephanie from Stephie B’s Designs here again with another fun tutorial.
-Today I’m going to show you how to add ruffles to the bottom hem of a shirt!
+It’s Stephanie from Stephie B’s Designs again with another fun tutorial.
+Today I’m going to show you how to add ruffles to a shirt!
 This is such a cute trick!

-I have twin daughters, so have a lot of shirts in a million different styles.
-One style that I love is a shirt with a couple inches of cuteness (more commonly referred to as ruffles!) on the bottom hem.
-It adds a bit of length, as well, which can be useful, too, if your little girl’s shirt fits at the shoulders but is too short.
+I have twin daughters, so I have many shirts in a million different styles.
+One style that I love is a shirt with a couple of inches of cuteness (more commonly referred to as ruffles!) on the bottom hem.
+It adds a bit of length, as well, which can be helpful, too, if your little girl’s shirt fits at the shoulders but is too short.

-This hack is also fun if you want to add a but of pizzazz to a solid colored shirt (as is the case for me today), or you’d like a solid color added onto a printed shirt.
+This hack is also fun if you want to add a bit of pizzazz to a solid-colored shirt (as is the case for me today), or if you’d like a solid color added to a printed shirt.
 The options are limitless!

 Side note… The pictures below will show you how to add a ruffle to an existing shirt – it’s an upcycling project – however, I will also address (without pictures) how to add a ruffle to a shirt you’re sewing from pattern pieces.

 Looking for shirt ideas?!
 I have tons!
 These are my go-to shirt patterns, all from Peek-a-Boo Pattern Shop.
 For a basic t-shirt, the Classic Ringer Tee is perfect!
 I’ve made it a million times.
-For a baseball-style Raglan shirt, check out the Grand Slam Tee and Dress.
+Check out the Grand Slam Tee and Dress for a baseball-style Raglan shirt.
 Peek-a-Boo Pattern Shop has TONS more tank tops and girly shirts that this trick can be used with – and I recommend them all. 🙂

 Ok, so let’s get started!